-SECTION 304.
-PRETRIAL RELEASE.

-- (a) Except as otherwise provided in subsection (b) and Section 308, at a release hearing the court shall issue an order of pretrial release on recognizance of an arrested individual.
-The order must state in plain language: - (1) when and where the individual must appear; and - (2) the possible consequences of violating the terms of the order or committing an offense while the charge is pending. - (b) If the court determines under Section 303 that the individual poses a relevant risk, the court shall determine whether, under Sections 305, 306, and 307, pretrial release of the individual is appropriate. - (c) If the court determines under Sections 305, 306, and 307 that pretrial release is appropriate, the court shall issue an order of pretrial release.
-The order must include in plain language the information required under subsection (a) and any restrictive condition imposed by the court.

-Release on recognizance.
-If a court has not found clear and convincing evidence of a relevant risk under Section 303, subsection 304(a) directs the court to issue an order of release on personal recognizance.
-An order of release on recognizance requires the individual to appear at future court hearings and to abide by generally applicable laws but does not impose any further restraint on the individual's pretrial liberty.
-The requirement of release on recognizance in the absence of a relevant risk is consistent with the law in the approximately twenty states that have codified a presumption of release on recognizance (or, at most, on an unsecured appearance bond).
-See, e.g., KY.
+1 2 3 4 significant role in supporting the court's assessment of relevant risks under Section 303 and the determination of the least-restrictive measures to manage a relevant risk under Sections 305 through 308.
+5 6 SECTION 304.
+ORDER OF PRETRIAL RELEASE.
+7 (a) (a) Except as otherwise provided in subsection (b), the court at a release hearing.
+8 the court shall issue an order of pretrial release of the individual.
+The order must state in plain 9 language: 10 (1) (1) when and where the individual must appear; and 11 (2) (2) the possible consequences of violating the conditions of the order or 12 committing an offense while the charge is pending.
+13 (b)If the court determines under subsection 303(a) that a sufficient the arrested 14 individual poses a risk exists under Section 303 , the court shall determine under Sections 305 , 15 306, and 307 whether pretrial release of the individual is appropriate under Sections 305, 306, 16 and 307. .
+17 (c) If the court determines under subsection (b) that pretrial release is appropriate, the 18 court shall issue an order of pretrial release of the individual.
+The order must state in plain 19 language the information required byunder subsection (a) and any restrictive condition or 20 conditions imposed by the court.
+21 Comment 22 Comment 23 24 25 26 27 28 The court at a release hearing shall order pretrial release of the individual.
+Subsection (a) contemplates the equivalent of a court has not found clear and convincing evidence of a relevant risk under Section 303, the court shall issue an order of release on personal recognizance in the absence of a risk sufficient to authorize imposition of a restrictive condition or temporary pretrial detention under subsection 304(a).
+This requirement is consistent with the law in the approximately twenty states, which that have codified a presumption of release on personal recognizance (or at most on an unsecured appearance bond).
+See id is see also, e.g.

+KY.
 REV. STAT. §§ 431.520, 431.066; COLO.
 REV. STAT. §§16-4-103, 16-4-113.
-If the court has found clear and convincing evidence of a relevant risk under Section 303, on the other hand, subsections 304(b) and (c) direct the court to impose the least restrictive measure to manage that risk under Sections 305 through 307, except as otherwise provided under Section 308.
+If the court has found clear and convincing evidence of a relevant risk under Section 303, the court is required, under subsections 304(b) and (c), to impose only the least restrictive measures to manage that risk under Sections 305 through 307, except as otherwise provided under Section 308.